Why You Need a Subscribe Form & How To Easily Make Yours Magically Appear in 10 Minutes

 A freakishly large percentage of creatives don’t have a subscribe form on their website.

-And despite it being great for your art biz almost no one thinks to put a signup form on their FaceBook page.
+And despite it being great for your art biz almost no one thinks to put a subscribe form on their FaceBook page either.

 Creating a subscribe form will be easy.